splunk/addonfactory-ucc-generator/README.md

 ## UCC 5

-UCC5 has potentialy breaking changes to add-ons using hook extension in the UX.
-Previously such hooks were limited to un-optomized js files placed in the package.
+UCC 5 has potentially breaking changes to add-ons using hook extension in the UX.
+Previously such hooks were limited to un-optimized js files placed in the package.
 Add-ons may now package such extensions with webpack.

 ## Requirements